Seneca-SRT111-Fall2026/SRT111-Lab2/index.md

     ```python
     str1 and str2 are of equal length!
     ```
- - Run the script from terminal to verify the output.
+ - Run the script from the terminal to verify the output.

 ### Task4 - Income Tax Calculator with nested conditions